 Kronos Correction Slips are used by employees wanting to correct errant entries in their Kronos Timecard.
 Please click the button below to download the Kronos Correction Slip document.

 The Kronos Edits Deadlines documents is used to show the due dates for when the Kronos Editors need to be completed prior to Payroll processing.
 These deadlines applies to Bi-Weekly and Monthly employees.
-Please click the buttons below to view the current Kronos Edits Deadlines documents.
+Please see the Kronos Deadlines above.